cloudoor/epistemology-enhanced/README.md

   "type": "object",
   "properties": {
     "quote": {
-      "description": "A famous quote most people would know from the auth
+      "description": "A famous quote most people would know from the author's book",